erik-adelbert/aoc/2022/README.md

 segment contains the other one, they also intersect*.
 It nicely becomes a `fallthrough` in the 2 branches `switch/case` of the main loop.

 `<EDIT>` I've even removed the `fallthrough` because it simply means that part2 score is part1 score + something!

 ## Day 5

-Today I wasn't in the mood for parsing the challenge initial state: I hard-coded it into the program.
-From there, most of the pain was gone.
-Part1, is a classical stack operations problem while Part2 means slice operations instead.
+~~Today I wasn't in the mood for parsing the challenge initial state: I hard-coded it into the program.
+From there, most of the pain was gone.~~ Part1, is a classical stack operations problem while Part2 means slice operations instead.
 Implementations of `atoi`, `last`, `push`, `pop`, `move` operations are unsafe and trust inputs.

-Finally, to fast build the result string, I use a `bytes.Buffer` while scanning crate stacks.
+~~Finally, to fast build the result string, I use a `bytes.Buffer` while scanning crate stacks.~~

+`<EDIT>`: I've added an input parser and reworked for clarity while preserving runtime.

 ## Day 6